davidgilbertson/react-recollect/README.md

 You don't want multiple stores :)

 There is no performance improvement to be had, so the desire for multiple stores is just an organizational preference.
 But objects already have a mechanism to organize their contents, they're called 'properties'.

+# Immutability problems

+Recollect does away with immutability, in the belief that this is the cause of too much complexity for no benefit.
+With Recollect, your components will match your store, and that's all you need to know.

+99% of the time.

+Unfortunately, React brings immutability to the surface in three places:
+- `componentDidUpdate` in the `prevProps`, `prevState`, and potentially `snapshot` arguments.
+- `shouldComponentUpdate` which you should rarely need when using Recollect.
+- `getSnapshotBeforeUpdate`, which will pass the snapshot to `componentDidUpdate`

+This causes a problem with Recollect, because the values you receive in the arguments to these methods will always be the _current_ state of your store.
+NOT the previous version!

+Sorry about that.

+In the future, Recollect may handle these cases if two things hold true:
+- Immutability doesn't increase complexity for the developer
+- Immutability doesn't have a negative performance impact

 # Dependencies